 Point data based on records in the UK Marine Recorder Snapshot.

 Shores of clean, medium to fine and very fine sand, with no coarse sand, gravel or mud present.
 Shells and stones may occasionally be present on the surface.
 The sand may be duned or rippled as a result of wave action or tidal currents.
 The degree of drying between tides is limited, and the sediment usually remains damp throughout the tidal cycle.
 Typically, no anoxic layer is present.
 Fine sand shores support a range of species including amphipods and polychaetes.
-On the lower shore, and where sediments are stable, bivalves such as Angulus tenuis may be present in large numbers.
+On the lower shore, and where sediments are stable, bivalves such as Macomangulus tenuis may be present in large numbers.
 An exceptionally rich fine sand community has been recorded from very sheltered reduced salinity shores in Poole Harbour.
-Species recorded include Anaitides maculata, Hediste diversicolor, Scoloplos armiger, Pygospio elegans, Tharyx killariensis, oligochaetes, Gammarus locusta, Hydrobia ulvae, Cerastoderma edule and Mya truncata.
+Species recorded include Phyllodoce maculata, Hediste diversicolor, Scoloplos armiger, Pygospio elegans, Tharyx killariensis, oligochaetes, Gammarus locusta, Peringia ulvae, Cerastoderma edule and Mya truncata.